 Q. How long does a cooling blanket last?

-Like other blankets, a cooling blanket should last for years.
+Like other blankets, a cooling blanket should last for many years.